Brian-Pho/Textbook-Notes/content/posts/textbooks/the-neurology-of-consciousness/index.md

 - E.g. Contents of consciousness are the experiences you are having at the moment.
 - On one side, there are localized brain lesions that affect the contents of consciousness, such as agnosia, without affecting the level of consciousness.
 - On the other side, there are lesions that affect the level of consciousness, such as coma, that don’t affect the contents of consciousness.
+- Sleep
     - Review of waking up from NREM and REM sleep.
     - During NREM sleep, if TMS is applied, it remains localized to the site of stimulation without spreading out and activating connected brain regions.
     - There’s a correlation between the reduced level of consciousness during sleep and the break down of connectivity among cortical regions.
     - Measurements suggest that the sleeping brain becomes bistable.
 It either breaks down in causally independent modules or bursts into a global, stereotypical response.
 ![Figure 25.3](figure25-3.png)
     - Lucid dreaming is a good example of the dissociation between consciousness and reflective consciousness.
+- Anesthesia
     - After sleeping, anesthesia is the next most common manipulation of the level of consciousness.
     - Anesthesia comes in two class
         - *Intravenous*: injected into the blood stream.
         - *Inhaled*: breathed in.
     - At low levels of inhaled anesthesia, subjects report distortions of time perception, a feeling of disconnection from the environment, and drowsiness.
     - At medium levels, people experience a shrinking in the field of consciousness, as if they were on the verge of falling asleep.
     - The transition to unconsciousness (loss of consciousness (LOC)) is sudden, suggesting that neural processes underlying consciousness change in a non-linear manner.
     - At the cellular level, many anesthetics have mixed effects, but the overall result is a decrease in neuronal excitability by either increasing inhibition or decreasing excitation.
     - E.g. Enhancing GABA inhibition or hyperpolarizing cells by leaking potassium.
     - Several anesthetics act on common sites such as
         - Posterior cingulate cortex
         - Parietal cortex
     - It’s difficult to say, however, if anesthetics produce unconsciousness when they affect a particular set of areas, or if they produce widespread deactivation of corticothalamic circuits.
     - The most consistent effect is a reduction of thalamic metabolism and blood flow, suggesting that the thalamus may serve as a consciousness switch.
-- Remember the fMRI signals mostly reflect synaptic activity rather than cellular firing.
+    - Remember that fMRI signals mostly reflect synaptic activity rather than cellular firing.
     - Another study showed that when a patient lost consciousness, the cortical EEG changed dramatically but thalamic EEG didn’t change until 10 minutes later.
     - This implies that the deactivation of cortex alone is sufficient for loss of consciousness and doesn’t require thalamic activity.
     - Anesthetics may also induce LOC by disrupting the integration between the corticothalamic system as this system seems to be organized like a small-world network.
     - Thus, anesthetics only need to disrupt a few long-range connections to disrupt integration and global connectivity.
+- Coma and related states
     - Coma and vegetative state (also called unresponsive wakefulness syndrome) are characterized by a loss of consciousness that is hard or impossible to reverse.
     - Recovery from a vegetative state is associated with restoring the functional connectivity between intralaminar thalamic nuclei and prefrontal and anterior cingulate cortices.
+- Seizures
     - LOC during the tonic phase of generalized seizures is noteworthy because it occurs at times when neuronal activity is extremely high and synchronous.
     - All seizures that cause an impairment of consciousness are associated with changes in activity in three sets of brain areas.
         - Increased activity in the upper brainstem and medial thalamus.
         - Decreased activity in the anterior and posterior cingulate, medial frontal cortex, and precuneus.
         - Altered activity in the lateral and orbital frontal cortex and in the lateral parietal cortex.
     - It isn’t known which of these three sets of areas are crucial for the LOC.
     - Two things are clear
         - These same areas are also affected in sleep, anesthesia, and vegetative state.
         - It seems that consciousness is lost when neurons are excessively and synchronously active, rather than inactive.
 - Despite knowing this, it’s difficult to converge on a set of brain structures that are sufficient and necessary for consciousness.
 - What’s undisputed is that broad lesions or inactivation of the corticothalamic system abolish consciousness.
 - Evidence for this fact
+    - Unambiguous examples of unresponsive wakefulness syndrome demonstrate that the loss of consciousness is usually associated with widespeard lesions of the grey or white matter of the cortex, and most of the time with significant thalamic involvement.
     - Lesions outside of the corticothalamic system don’t affect consciousness.
     - E.g. Spinal cord and cerebellum.
     - Rather than playing a direct role in consciousness, the cerebellum appears to function to control the acquisition of sensory inputs and as a learning device for motor, perceptual, and cognitive functions.